Aiscargeauh/BustabitScripts/README.md

 ### OnTheMoon
 That's a custom made script.
 Basically a martingale, but with a lot of parameters.
 There is a nice interface for you to adjust your betting strategy.
+You can use it to chase any multiplier.